radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/theoretical-rights/index.md

 1. Collect of the theoretical rights model, from an IAM application
 2. Define the theoretical rights model policy using the ingested data
 3. Run controls for the theoretical rights to return over-allocations and under-allocations

+> [!Warning] Please note that when description theoretical rights for a given permission using both the IAM data collection and the Model policy the resulting theoretical rights calculated corresponds to the union of the two sets.

 ## Project & Facets